samply/blaze/DEVELOPMENT.md

 ## Style Guide

-The Clojure code in this project follows the [Clojure Style Guide][2].
+The Clojure code in this project mainly follows the [Clojure Style Guide][2], enforced by `cljfmt`.
+For more details, please check `cljfmt.edn`."

-### Exceptions:

-* we use two empty lines between top-level forms

 ## Pure Functions